Week 0:Tomorrow I go!

 Joseph Clark 2019

-I must honour his poem, allow myself to be free, I keep his poem on me.
-I will miss him, I miss him, I’m grateful for his words I wish he could share this adventure with me.
-He’s safe and that’s all that matters, his mind might be gone but his spirit is alive.
+I must honour his poem, allow myself to be free, I kept his poem on me.
+I would miss him, I miss him, I was grateful for his words I wished he could have share this adventure with me.
+Hewas safe and that’s all that mattered, his mind might have be gone but his spirit was alive in me.

-Second stop will be to visit my mum’s grave, and say goodbye.
-We buried her ashes in my godparent’s peaceful and sun stroked garden, under the shade of a giant protective cedre tree and a sweet blooming lemon tree.
-She too was an adventurer .
-In her youth she had travelled alone to India and took a bus across Afghanistan.
-I know she would approve of my adventure , she was brave and fearless.
-I carry her with me everywhere I go.
+My second stop was to visit my mum's grave and say goodbye.
+We had buried her ashes in my godparents' peaceful and sun-stroked garden, under the shade of a giant protective cedar tree and a sweet blooming lemon tree.
+She, too, was an adventurer.
+In her youth, she had travelled alone to India and taken a bus across Afghanistan.
+I knew she would have approved of my adventure; she was brave and fearless.
+I carried her with me everywhere I went.

-After that it will be the open road, all farewells completed and time to let the past be.
+After that, it was the open road, all farewells completed, and time to let the past be.

-So tomorrow I go, that’s all I know.
+So tomorrow I go, that’s all I knew.